 Alcohol policy in Poland and worldwide

 In Poland, the two key entities in charge of alcohol policy are the Ministry of Health and the State Agency for the Prevention of Alcohol-Related Problems (PARPA).
-The tenets of the alcohol policy are outlined in the National Programme of the Prevention and Solving of Alcohol-Related Problems 2011-2015.
+The tenets of the alcohol policy are outlined in the National Health Programme 2016-2020.

 The functioning of the spirits industry, and in particular its socially-oriented aspect, is also heavily influenced by documents issued by international organizations such as the World Health Organization and the European Union.

 The key documents in terms of alcohol policy are:

 - WHO global strategy to reduce the harmful use of alcohol 2010